 Maritime Systems Engineer

-Introduction: The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC is seeking a Maritime Systems Engineer.
+The Johns Hopkins University Applied Physics Laboratory (APL), a national leader in scientific research and development, located midway between Baltimore and Washington, DC., is seeking a Maritime Systems Engineer.

-Job Summary: Apply systems engineering, systems integration, and technology evaluation expertise in a trusted agent role for the Navy’s submarine, mine warfare and unmanned platforms programs.
-Provide subsystem technology evaluations, broad systems engineering evaluation and requirements development and validation, and hardware and software integration and testing in support of existing programs in the Force Projection Sector for DoD customers.
+Job Summary: Apply systems engineering, systems integration, acquisition management, and technology evaluation expertise in a trusted agent role for Navy submarine, mine warfare, and unmanned platforms programs.
+Provide subsystem technology evaluations, broad systems engineering evaluation, requirements development and validation, and hardware and software integration and testing in support of existing programs for DoD customers.

-- Apply maritime technology expertise to detailed evaluation and development of technical solutions as required by the sponsor.
-Topics include but are not limited to unmanned vehicle dynamics, acoustic systems integration, communications and control, on-board processing, power distribution, mechanical integrity, launch and recovery support, and integration of COTS sensors into systems.
+- Apply maritime domain expertise to the detailed evaluation and development of unmanned vehicle, acoustic systems integration, communications and control, autonomy and on-board processing, power distribution, mechanical integrity, launch and recovery support, and integration of COTS sensors into systems.
 (40%)

-- Work with multiple DoD system stakeholders to evaluate risk and to develop and implement test/evaluation strategies in order to support the mitigation of negative impacts on their programs and missions (15%)
+- Work with multiple DoD system stakeholders to evaluate risks and opportunities and to develop and implement test/evaluation strategies to mitigate negative impacts on their programs and missions (10%)

 - Support sponsor meetings at the Washington Navy Yard and/or Pentagon.
-Some meetings will be able to be supported via telecom or VTC.
 (5%)

-Desired Qualifications: MS in mechanical engineering, naval architecture, system engineering, or equivalent.
-Experience with undersea sensors (acoustic and non-acoustic).
-Demonstrated ability as a Project Manager.
-Ability to work within the government infrastructure and take on leadership roles in a diverse environment of contractors, government and user staff.
+Desired Qualifications: MS in systems engineering or equivalent discipline.
+Demonstrated ability as a project manager.
+Ability to work within the government infrastructure and take on leadership roles in a diverse environment of contractors, government, and user staff.

 Benefits: APL offers a comprehensive benefits package including a liberal vacation plan, a matching retirement program, significant educational assistance, a scholarship tuition program for staff with dependents, and competitive salaries commensurate with skills and experience.
 For more information about our organization, please visit our web site at www.jhuapl.edu.